-In 1688, the Irish polymath William Molyneux wrote to John Locke with a question: If a person born blind had learned to identify spheres and cubes by touch, and then they were somehow granted sight, could they identify those same objects by vision alone?
-This epistolary event gave rise to what is now known as Molyneux's question, a philosophical puzzle about the relation between our senses.
-Locke and Molyneux, along with other empiricists, answered "no," believing that correspondence between vision and touch was learned from experience.
-In contrast, Leibniz and other rationalists answered "yes," believing that information from different senses could be related by reason alone.
+In 1688, the Irish polymath William Molyneux wrote to John Locke with a question: If a person born blind had learned to identify spheres and cubes by touch, and then were somehow granted sight, could they identify those same objects by vision alone?
+This epistolary event gave rise to what is now known as Molyneux's Question, a philosophical puzzle about the relation between our senses.
+Locke and Molyneux, along with other empiricists, answered "no", believing that correspondence between vision and touch was learned from experience.
+In contrast, Leibniz and other rationalists answered "yes", believing that information from different senses could be related by reason alone.
 Many scholars have been captured by this puzzle in the centuries since, with opinion divided to the present day.

 How might this sort of dispute be adjudicated?
 Is further reflection our only hope for resolution?
-Some philosophical conundrums may well be stubborn in this way, but others might be amenable to a different approach: collecting empirical data that bear on the problem of interest.
-Indeed, although Molyneux's question began as a thought experiment, it could also become a scientific experiment if ever the right conditions arose.
-This problem thus highlights an opportunity (one that goes beyond Molyneux's question itself): using the methods of modern perceptual psychology to advance questions from the philosophy of perception.
+Some philosophical conundrums may well be stubborn in this way; but others might be amenable to a different approach: Collecting empirical data that bear on the problem of interest.
+Indeed, while Molyneux's question began as a thought experiment, it could also become a scientific experiment, if ever the right conditions arose.
+This problem thus highlights an opportunity (one that goes beyond Molyneux's question itself): Using the methods of modern perceptual psychology to advance questions from the philosophy of perception.

 Boundary-blurring work of this sort has existed in the past, embodied by early figures such as James, Calkins, Helmholtz, and Michotte, who blended philosophical and scientific approaches to the study of perception.
 But disciplinary specialization and methodological divergence have increasingly put these fields out of touch with one another.
-Intriguingly, several new
+Intriguingly, several new research programs seem poised to revive this interdisciplinary relationship, as philosophers join perception scientists to answer questions of interest to both.